Helping Hand Grant Information & Qualifications

 Beverly, MA 01915

-Due to the expected high demand for our grants, incomplete applications will not be reviewed by the Grant Review Committee for consideration.
-Applications received with a postmark after May 15, 2020 will not be considered.
+Application is rolling… incomplete applications will not be reviewed by the Grant Review Committee for consideration.
 The John Estrella Foundation for Cancer Research, inc. is not responsible for Helping Hand Grant applications that fail to reach us (e.g. due to mail delivery failure).

-All applicants will be notified via email by July 15, 2020 of the Review Committee decisions.
+All applicants will be notified via email within 2 months of grant receipt.

 An integral part of one of the world’s most distinguished academic medical centers, the Massachusetts General Hospital Cancer Center is among the leading cancer care providers in the United States.